Spousal Impoverishment Protections for Married Couples - If One Spouse is in MLTC, Waiver or Immediate Need - Can use Pooled Trust

 Sam's Net Income = Spend-down $0 $0

 USE this Excel budgeting template - plug in applicant's and spouse's income to calculate pend-down.
-Use the tab labled Spousal Impoverishment .
+Use the tab lableled Spousal Impoverishment .

-PLUS both spouses may have a burial fund, pre-paid funeral agreement, and an IRA or other retirement funds, provided that distributions are being taken, even if they are under age 70.5.
-See Resource Disregards chart.
-See funeral planning article.
+PLUS both spouses may have a burial fund, pre-paid funeral agreement, and an IRA or other retirement funds, provided that distributions are being taken, even if they are under age 73.5.
+See Medicaid NYS Eligibilty Fact Sheet and funeral planning article.

 The balance is deemed available to MLTC spouse for cost of care.
 Rules are in NYS DOH MRG Resources Chapter at pp. 331 -335.

-E. Do Spousal Impoverishment protections apply at the time an individual applies for Medicaid seeking home care services?
+E. WARNING: Spousal Impoverishment protections DO NOT apply at the time an individual applies for Medicaid seeking home care services - unless applying for Immediate Need Home Care

-If you apply for Medicaid in order to enroll in MLTC, Spousal Impoverishment protections DO NOT APPLY.
+If you apply for Medicaid in order to enroll in MLTC or in a Home & Community Based Services (HCBS) Waiver such as the NHTD or TBI waiver, Spousal Impoverishment protections DO NOT APPLY in the initial budget.
 See more below about how Medicaid is budgeted initially for married people seeking MLTC.

 If you apply for Medicaid SEEKING IMMEDIATE NEED PERSONAL CARE SERVICES, spousal impoverishment protections DO APPLY initially.
 This is explained in 16 ADM 02. with procedures and tips here.

-F. AFTER the individual has enrolled in an MLTC plan -- Request DSS/HRA to rebudget with Spousal Protections.
+F. HOW and WHEN to Request Spousal Impoverishment Budgeting ATER the individual has enrolled in an MLTC plan

-G. MLTC Spouse May Use a Pooled Trust if the Spouse's Income is too high, so Spouse is not entitled to Spousal Impoverishment Income Allowance
+G. MLTC Spouse May be Treated as SINGLE - and May Use a Pooled Trust -- if the Spouse's Income is too high to qualify for a Spousal Impoverishment Income Allowance

 The new directive rescinds an earlier NYS DOH GIS 14 MA/015, issued August 5, 2014, and reinstates two even earlier directives.
 Pending further clarification from the federal CMS, "districts are to resume applying the policy provided in GIS 12 MA/013, "Spousal Impoverishment Budgeting with Post-Eligibility Rules for Individuals Participating in a Home and Community-Based Waiver Program" and NYS DOH GIS 13 MA/018, "Spousal Impoverishment and Transfer of Assets Rules for Certain Individuals Enrolled in Managed Long Term Care."
 These GIS messages provide for spousal impoverishment budgeting with post-eligibility rules only when it is more advantageous to the applicant.

 Spousal protections can be unfavorable if the individual still has a high spend-down even after the spousal impoverishment allowances are allocated.
-Such an individual would normally want to use a supplemental needs trust in order to reduce his or her spend-down.
+This can happen because the Medicaid spouse's income is very high, and/or because the community spouse's income is high.In this situation, the Medicad spouse is allowed to be counted as a household of one and deposit his or her excess income into a supplemental needs trust in order to reduce his or her spend-down.

 MLTC Spouse Sam has the option of using community budgeting based just on Sam's own income as follows.
 Community Spouse Chris' Income Does Not Count.
 Use Medicaid income level for ONE.
 GIS 12 MA/013